Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/IoT-Plug-and-Play/template-plug-and-play-getstarted.md

 - Introduction
 - Step 1: Prerequisites
 - Step 2: Prepare your Device
+- Step 3: Prepare the environment
-- Step 3: Build and Run the Sample
+- Step 4: Build and Run the Sample
-- Next Steps
+- Additional Links

 <a name="Introduction"></a>